Tokyo

 *This method is recommended for foreign visitors to Japan.

 You can make reservations for the day you’d like to enter up to 4 weeks in advance.
+Credit cards issued outside of Japan can be used through these websites.

 still want shibuya sky tickets when they’re sold out at peak times?